T3stone/Hierarchical-Memory-Augmented-VAEs/README.md

 # Hierarchical Memory-Augmented Variational Autoencoders: Enhancing Robust Image Generation with Multi-Scale Feature Retention

-This repository is the official implementation of [Hierarchical Memory-Augmented Variational Autoencoders: Enhancing Robust Image Generation with Multi-Scale Feature Retention].
-Our work highlights the potential of integrating brain-inspired hierarchical memory structures with probabilistic deep generative models to advance image synthesis capabilities
+This repository is the official implementation of the paper **"Hierarchical Memory-Augmented Variational Autoencoders: Enhancing Robust Image Generation with Multi-Scale Feature Retention"** (manuscript in active submission to *The Visual Computer*).
+Our work highlights the potential of integrating brain-inspired hierarchical memory structures with probabilistic deep generative models to advance image synthesis capabilities through multi-scale feature retention.

 ## Requirements